arainho/arainho.github.io/_posts/2016-07-01-move-running-process-2-new-screen-shell.md

 categories: running process screen shell
 ---

-In order to move a running process on your current shell to a new screen session.
+In order to move a running process on your current shell to a new screen session, you can use [reptyr] and [screen] or [tmux].

 Imagine that your connected via ssh to a remote server and your current job is taking to long to complete ... or you forgot to open a tmux or a screen session and launch a long task ...